 Patients Like Me isn’t built just for people with MS: It has features for many other conditions, too.
-However, the MS forum alone has over 58,000 members.
+However, the MS forum alone has more than 74,000 members.
 These members have submitted thousands of reviews of treatments and completed hundreds of hours of research.
 You can read all about their experiences and use their insight to help you find the information you need.

-That said, these online features and forums can help you feel connected to others who know exactly what you’re going through, be they healthcare providers, loved ones, caregivers, or other people with MS. They can answer questions and offer an electronic shoulder for support.
+That said, these online features and forums can help you feel connected to others who know exactly what you’re going through, be they healthcare providers, loved ones, caregivers, or other people with MS. They can answer questions and offer a virtual shoulder for support.